prateekgoelmzn/CustomAnnotationProcessorHandson/README.md

 # CustomAnnotationProcessorHandson
-To Run this, first need to build a complete project, using `mvn clean install` then run the "mainapplication/src/main/java/com/pg/main/Main.java" file  to see the output.
+To Run this, first need to build this complete project, using `mvn clean install` then run the "mainapplication/src/main/java/com/pg/main/Main.java" file  to see the output.